-The only foraging event I have cancelled (in ten years) was a seaweed workshop when a electrical storm was forecast.
+Until covid-19, the only spring or coastal foraging event I had cancelled (in ten years) was a seaweed workshop when a electrical storm was forecast.
 It would have been dangerous to be wandering around the low tide line with lightning striking.
 I do not cancel any events because of rain, wind or cold.

 Plants and seaweeds are relatively predictable.
 The meteorological seasons do move about a bit compared to the calendar, but there’s never a seaweed famine or a year when wild garlic doesn’t grow.
 Fungi are a different story.
 The worst year I can remember was 2003, when the sun didn’t stop shining from March until October, and then there was an early cold snap.
 Very few fungi fruited at all that year.
 I do occasionally have to cancel/postpone fungi foraging events, because I cannot ethically expect people to pay me to take them fungi foraging if I expect to find almost nothing.
 I will give people as much warning as possible if this situation arises.

 When is the best time to go foraging for fungi?

 The main autumn fungi season starts some time in late summer after it has rained, and ends with the first big ground frost.
 The peak (in England) in any given year can occur at any time between the middle of August and the middle of November.
 On average that means the peak happens around the end of September and start of October, but it would be wrong to think that means if you go at that time, you are guaranteed lots of fungi or a wide variety of species.
 It doesn’t work like that.